 - Bicycle carrier rack (secure some gear over that back wheel!)

 - Bicycle Trailer – to carry the children, who can’t ride bikes, or to carry extra gear.

-This is the stuff you should have on you any time you are dressed and leaving the house.
-If you are home, it should be in a quickly accessible spot so you can grab it on the way out the door, in case that’s all you have time for!
+This is the gear and tools you should have on you any time you are dressed and leaving the house.
+If you are home your EDC Survival Kit should be in a quickly accessible spot so you can grab it on the way out the door, in case that’s all you have time for!

-Note that in SHTF, among the usual challenges that your vehicle will most likely encounter are clogged roads and fuel shortages.
-The inadequate supply of spare parts designed for bug-out vehicles powered by fuel might also add to your difficulties during SHTF and other emergencies.
+The inadequate long-term supply of spare parts for gas powered bug-out vehicles I might also add to your difficulties during SHTF and other emergencies.

-I’m sure that these will never be issues with your bug-out bicycle around.
-For one, it is less prone to having flat tires.
-While bicycles are still at risk of getting their tires flat, you will still realize that carrying both patch kits and spare tubes for such scenarios is easier.
+While bicycles are still at risk of a flat tire, carrying both patch kits and spare tubes for such scenarios is easier.
 With a spare tube and hand pump around, returning to the road within just a few minutes is possible.

-Bug-out bicycle that can help you get out of Dodge – With this well-equipped bicycle, you will have something reliable, which is pre-packed with all the things and gears you require to reach your target survival destination during those instances when your SUV, truck, or car is unavailable for use.
-This type of bike does not usually come in a fold-up design.
+1) Bug-out bicycle that can help you get out of Dodge – With this well-equipped bicycle, you will have a reliable means of transport, that is pre-packed with all the supplies and gear you require to reach your target survival destination during those instances when your SUV, truck, or car is unavailable for use.

 In such a case, you can still continue running errands with the help of your workhorse bike.
 It could be in the form of a cargo bike, commuter bike, or adult tricycle.

-We can’t predict what emergencies, disasters or earth shattering events may occur.
-The key is to have give yourself the maximum amount options to handle circumstances and the situations at hand.
-Multiple Bug Out Load Outs leave you some options!
+We can’t predict what emergencies, disasters or earth-shattering events may occur.
+The key is to give yourself the maximum amount of options to handle differet circumstances and the situations at hand.
+Multiple Bug Out Load Outs will leave you with some options!